-Va. court to start trial on Loudoun County schools’ transgender policy
+Va. court postpones trial on Loudoun County schools’ transgender policy

 County school board members say the policy was established to adhere to a new state law requiring Virginia school boards to adopt policies on the treatment of transgender students by the start of the 2021-22 academic year.

-Tuesday’s trial comes after the state’s high court last week upheld a ruling directing the Loudoun County school system to temporarily reinstate one of the teachers who was suspended after speaking out in May about the then-proposed policy.
+The trial postponement comes after the state’s high court last week upheld a ruling directing the Loudoun County school system to temporarily reinstate one of the teachers who was suspended after speaking out in May about the then-proposed policy.

-The Supreme Court of Virginia affirmed Circuit Judge James E. Plowman Jr.’s ruling that Byron Tanner Cross’ public comments did not cause a “significant disruption” to school operations that would warrant his suspension.
+The Supreme Court of Virginia affirmed Judge Plowman’s ruling that Byron Tanner Cross’ public comments did not cause a “significant disruption” to school operations that would warrant his suspension.

-Mr. Cross filed the suit in June after he was placed on paid administrative leave days after he had said the then-proposed policy would violate his religious beliefs and that he believes letting children transition genders could harm their physical or mental well-being.
+Mr. Cross filed the original lawsuit in June after he was placed on paid administrative leave days after he had said the then-proposed policy would violate his religious beliefs and that he believes letting children transition genders could harm their physical or mental well-being.

 The state Supreme Court’s decision requires the school system to allow the gym teacher to keep teaching while the legal battle plays out.

-Two other teachers joined Mr. Cross’ lawsuit in August after the school board voted 7-2 to approve the policy.
+Two other teachers asked to join Mr. Cross’ lawsuit in August after the school board voted 7-2 to approve the policy.
 They are represented by Alliance Defending Freedom, a conservative legal group.

 Sign up for Daily Newsletters